zmyjs/amr.js/README.md

 # AMRPlayer

 AMRPlayer is a modernized version of [amr.js](https://github.com/jpemartins/amr.js), supporting the loading and playback of AMR audio format.

-As of my latest update, the original library has not been updated for 13 years, lacks documentation, and uses multiple global variables, which is not conducive to modularity.
+amr.js has ceased updates, utilizing numerous global variables, lacking support for strict mode, not supporting modularity, and missing documentation.

-This project has modernized it, supporting ES Module, CommonJS, and IIFE formats, and is compatible with modern build tools (such as Webpack, Rollup, Vite, etc.).
+This project has modernized it, supporting ES Module, CommonJS, and IIFE formats, compatible with modern build tools (such as Webpack, Rollup, Vite, etc.).
 It also adds playback control support and convenient data writing methods.

-> I happened to use AMR audio decoding in my project and found that there are not many libraries to choose from.
+> I used AMR audio interpretation in my project and found that there are not many libraries to choose from.
 Although amr.js lacks maintenance, it is still usable.
-Thanks to the efforts of the original authors, I am also sharing my results with everyone.
+Thanks to the original authors for their contributions, and thus I also share my achievements with everyone.

 [中文](./README.CN.md)